 How training works for cycling

-We start with the principle of training with cycling.
+We start with the principle of training in cycling.
 Training itself makes you tired, but then you recover and improve.
 Maybe you’ve heard of the supercompensation effect.
 Many people know the principle, but even at the very highest level it is still not always properly understood and executed.
 The principle is actually quite simple: you don’t get better during training, but you get better by recovering after training.
 A workout tires your body, during the subsequent recovery your body tries to prepare itself better for the next time you put training stress on it.
-That also means that if your body is still recovering from the last blow, you shouldn’t start another training yet.
+That also means that if your body is still recovering from the last session, you shouldn’t start another training yet.

 If you apply this rule properly you should start exercising at the very moment your body is not only recovered but even slightly stronger than before your last workout.
 And if you wait too long, the training effect will have faded already.
 The moment your body is at this peak depends on how fast your body recovers and how hard the last workout was.
-The better you get, the faster you recover, so the more training your body can handle and by that the better you get.
+The better you get, the faster you recover, so the more training your body can handle and by that, the better you get.
 Et voila, just like that you are in a virtuous circle on your way to the pro ranks!

 Secondly the most scientifically proven concept of training is consistency.
 So before you start bothering yourself with intensity distributions, tapering or periodization, first make sure that you just go out and train.
 After a long training period one week of rest can allow the body to recover and improve.
 But training one week and taking a week of rest afterwards will bring you very little fitness gains.
 So first and foremost try to create training possibilities during the week and stick to them, instead of training one week for ten hours and the next week for only two.
 I have already mentioned intensity distribution, something you can write a good and long book about, which at least 50 authors have already done.
 So we won’t get too deep into the specifics in the context of this short article.